aragonzkresearch/leagueofidentity/README.md

 	- `LoI` can issue tokens corresponding to Facebook accounts who are members of a given Facebook page and the `LoI` token can be then used e.g., on Ethereum or other blockchains as a mean to create a DAO of the members of that page.
 In particular the admins of the page can create a bridge between Facebook and web3 applications.

 Moreover we envions the signature to satisfy the following property:
 * Efficient on-chain verification.
 The verification of the signature should be efficient for web3 applications.
-For instance, it is efficient to verify signatures of digital identity cards off-chain but verification on Ethereum of such signatures consumes too much GAS to be practical.
-On the other hands, the `LoI` tokens for digital identity cards produce signatures that are efficiently verifiable in Ethereum and other blockchains.
+For instance, it is efficient to verify signatures of digital identity cards off-chain but verifying such signatures on Ethereum would consume too much GAS.
+Instead, the `LoI` tokens for digital identity cards can be used to produce signatures that are efficiently verifiable in Ethereum and other blockchains.

 We stress that `LoI` aims at offering both encryption and authentication/signatures at the same time: satisfying these two properties together is usually more challenging than achieving just one of them.